 The film carriage must be modified to enlarge the scanning stage.
-As it is, the scanner's view is obscured by the carriage for part of the elongated sweep.
+As it is, the scanner's view is obscured by the carriage for part of the sweep we want.
 Here a picture of the inside of the device and what needs to be removed:

 For fun, here is a picture of the measurements I took to help sketch this in FreeCAD:

 Next here's a look at how the prototype parts fit into the carriage.
 The parts in this picture actually had too much material on them and couldn't accomodate the larger tray, so I shaved them down.
 I've included these modifications in the Thingiverse files and the render shown up above.